t-strings/flaskcon-talk/slides.md

 # Down the rabbit hole

-We saw a simple example with HTML:
+We wrote a simple example with HTML:

 <div class="smallest">
 ```python314